-Book Week Scotland takes place between the 19th - 25th November - and if you are looking for a WOW day to celebrate this exciting event in your school then read on, as we have a fantastic range of literacy workshops for primary and secondary schools in Scotland.
+Book Week Scotland takes place between 13th - 19th November 2023 - and if you are looking for a WOW day to celebrate this exciting event in your school then read on, as we have a fantastic range of literacy workshops for primary and secondary schools in Scotland.

 Book Day Assemblies

 Assemblies are a great way, of course, of launching your Book Week celebrations - and ours are guaranteed to create a buzz about reading!
 All of our programmes listed below come complete with their own whole-school assembly at the start of a day - and all at no extra cost!

 The Extraordinary Adventures of Fillolog!
 (P1 - P7)

 Whatever book our friend Vistie was reading as a little girl (and she read a lot of them!), it always featured Fillolog, an extraordinary creature with an extraordinary appetite for stories.
 They were there in the forest, as she read of wolves, owls and eagles.
 They were there in the sea as she devoured tales of pirates, shipwrecks and treasure islands.
 And they were there in the distance as she read of adventure, action and mystery.
 Fillolog also had their own story to tell - but now that Vistie has got older, it’s faded to the back of her memory.
 And that’s where you come in!
 Because you and your pupils have the chance to help her by writing a unique and extraordinary whole-school story - with Fillolog at its heart!

 The Extraordinary Adventures of Fillolog can accommodate the whole of up to a two-form entry in a single day*, comprising an interactive assembly, workshops (one per year group) and follow-up literacy activities designed to put flesh on the bones of the story.

 The workshops see children participating in related and age-appropriate drama-based activities before working together to solve literary clues revealing key aspects of Fillolog’s story.